UDOOboard/Vision-Docs/docs/02_Hardware_References/03_Video_Output.md

-The Graphic controller of the **UDOO Vision** is the integrated **Intel&reg; HD Graphics 500**.
+The Graphic controller of the **UDOO VISION** is the integrated **Intel&reg; HD Graphics 500**.
-Depending of the UDOO Vision version this are the specification:
+Depending of the UDOO VISION version this are the specification:

 * Intel&reg; HD Graphics 405 Up to 700 MHz 16 execution units (**ULTRA** version)
 * Intel&reg; HD Graphics 400 Up to 640 MHz 12 execution units (**ADVANCED PLUS**)